k4sh4n1/research/pre-proposal draft notes.md

 ## Impact

 Just like the concept of _target market_ for startup ideas, our research idea will have a practical impact.
 Just like the startups who seek larger target markets, our research can aim for a large practical impact.
-Larger practical impact would indicate higher research effectiveness.
+Larger practical impact might indicate higher research effect on the society overall.

 ## Structural forecasting